 mother has a reliable ride with Dial-A-lift to and from her activities and friends at The Dale Association's program Centre.
 Arthur’s mom, Olivia,

 lives a fulfilling life and enjoys spending several days a week at the Centre.
 She plays cards, takes their day trips in the summer, stays for lunch and takes the chair exercise class.
 "My wife and I work, and Mom lives with us.
 We want her to stay active and involved in her community, but it's hard for us to get her to the Centre and back home again.
-We appreciate the Dale's van service and the drivers are wonderful people."
+We appreciate the Dale's van service and the drivers (pictured above) are wonderful people."

 ||Since retiring from teaching, Marti loved reading the newspaper and doing crossword puzzles each day.
 Three nights a

 week she tutored students at the local public library.
 She was